The Bankrate promise

 In an ideal world, you wouldn’t need to worry about a credit card’s interest rate.
 If you can pay your bill on time and in full every month, you can avoid interest charges entirely.
 But if your financial situation makes it challenging to do that, try to get as low an APR as possible.

-Note that there are some unsecured credit cards out there you can get with bad credit, but you’ll want to watch out for exorbitant fees that can exceed the cost of a deposit.
-Some of these cards charge an upfront processing fee just to open the account and monthly fees on top of their annual fees.
+Also, note that while there are some unsecured credit cards out there you can get with bad credit, you’ll want to watch out for exorbitant fees.
+Some of these cards charge an upfront processing fee just to open the account, as well as monthly fees on top of their annual fees.
 In some cases, the interest rate can be upwards of 30 percent, which is unheard of among top secured cards.
 It’s best to avoid these cards.

 3. Grace period